 There are coding programs for third graders.
 Robotics teams for middle schoolers.
 A clear, structured pipeline for kids who want to work in tech.
 For kids who want to work in medicine?
 There’s been nothing.
 No obvious search term.
 No

 Enjoyed this?
-The free Content Vault has real lessons from MedPath and LifePath.
+The free preview access classrooms have real lessons from MedPath and LifePath.
 See exactly how Dr. Robin teaches before you decide anything.